 For the foodie history lover: Carpe DC Food Tours.
 If you have a special person in your life who a. loves food and b. loves history.
 I took this tour this past fall and learned so much about the U Street/Shaw area.
 Although I know the U Street area well, I was still able to discover some hidden gems on the tour.
 One of the things I enjoyed the most about the tour was the effort placed on local-owned restaurants such as &Pizza and Ben’s Chili Bowl.
 Order your gift certificate here.

 For the spirit lover: Don Ciccio e Figli.
 I enjoy concluding a dinner party with a nice digestif.
 Since living here in DC, I have served Don Ciccio e Figli to plenty of parties as I have had it gifted to me by several friends.
 Nice friends I have!
 Not only delicious, this is local-made limoncello, distilled right in our nation’s capital.
-Looking for something fun to do the day after Christmas?
-Don Ciccio & Figli is inviting locals and visitors in the DC area to drop by and visit founder Francesco Amodeo at the distillery for a tasting and tour between 1:00pm-5:00pm on Saturday, December 26th.
+Looking for something fun to do with your visitors during the holidays?
+Don Ciccio & Figli has a beautiful tasting room that is open for tours.
+Find the schedule here.

 Cake, cookies, wine… You can’t go wrong with a yummy treat as a holiday gift!
-What are you edible gift ideas for the DC foodie?
+What are your edible gift ideas for the DC foodie?